hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Yes, the Hawaii Sunshine Law permits access to driving records that do not contain personal identifying information.
 However, the Federal Driver Privacy Act prevents the DMV from disclosing personal or sensitive information to a third party without the driver’s consent or court order.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third party or government website, interested parties usually must provide:
+Operating independently of any government agency, these websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+To begin using such a search engine on a third party or government website, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile